basvanwesting/genetic-algorithm/README.md

 * Chromosome: a chromosome has `genes_size` number of genes
 * Allele: alleles are the possible values of the genes
 * Gene: a gene is a combination of position in the chromosome and value of the gene (allele)
-* Genes: storage trait of the genes for a chromosome
+* Genes: storage trait of the genes for a chromosome, mostly `Vec<Allele>` but alternatives possible
-* Genotype: holds the `genes_size` and alleles and knows how to generate, mutate and crossover chromosomes efficiently
+* Genotype: Knows how to generate, mutate and crossover chromosomes efficiently
 * Fitness: knows how to determine the fitness of a chromosome

 All multithreading mechanisms are implemented using